 Emergency numbers: Ambulance 115, fire brigade 125, police 110

-Transport and driving: Traffic drives on the right-hand side.
+Transport and driving: Traffic drives on the right-hand side of the road.